-Todd J. Shaw
+Todd J. Shaw, Board President

-Todd is Chairman of the Creek Defender program for Save the Great South Bay.
+In addition to serving as our fearless President, Todd is Chairman of the Creek Defender program for Save the Great South Bay.
 He grew up on the Amityville River in the western Great South Bay.
 His childhood completely revolved around being on and in the bay and today there are certain days he won’t even let his family in the water.
 His passion is to help reverse that damage for future generations.

-Todd serves on the board of the Cancer Research & Treatment Fund at NY Presbyterian Hospital-Weill Cornell Medical Center, the environmental group Save the Great South Bay and the Planning Board for Babylon Village.
-He is also a former member of the Founder’s Committee of the Intrepid Air, Sea & Space Museum.
+Todd is a First Vice President at Morgan Stanley and a Managing Partner in The Shaw Group, specializing in wealth planning and asset management.
+He serves on the board of the Cancer Research & Treatment Fund at NY Presbyterian Hospital-Weill Cornell Medical Center and is a former member of the Founder’s Committee of the Intrepid Air, Sea & Space Museum.

 John Hall is a retired NYPD Captain.
-He holds a Bachelors Degree in Legal Studies and a Masters Degree in Public Administration from John Jay College of Criminal Justice.
+He holds a Bachelor’s Degree in Legal Studies and a Masters Degree in Public Administration from John Jay College of Criminal Justice.
 His interests include gardening, kayak fishing, clean bays, clean drinking water, coastal and fisheries policy.
 He has presented at public and legislative hearings on the various subjects, has prepared written comments on proposed rules and legislation and worked on grant funding opportunities.
 He both leads and participates in litter cleanup efforts in Suffolk County with neighbors, local community groups and non-profit organizations.
-He is married to Kathleen, they have two children and two grand-children and live in Holbrook.
+He is married to Kathleen, they have two children and two grandchildren and live in Holbrook.